Tips and tricks to help you find cheap flights from Belfast to Lanzarote

 The beaches of Lanzarote

 Tourists flock to Lanzarote every year to enjoy the sandy beaches, volcanic landscape and lively holiday resorts.
+Lanzarote is a particularly popular destination for visitors from Northern Ireland, Belfast being the airport of choice.

-Holiday in Lanzarote
+When to holiday in Lanzarote

 Make arrangements to hire a car before travelling.
 It's the best way of seeing Lanzarote's more remote parts and villages.
 Try the local food such as mojo and papas arrugadas (potatoes and sauce) normally eaten with fish.
 Food and drink are usually cheaper than in the UK especially compared to London prices.
 The good value menu del dia at lunch time will set you back around 10 Euros upwards for a set menu.
 Don't miss out on the island's duty free status.
 Cigarettes, alcohol and perfume are all cheaper than in the UK.
 The time zone is WET/WEST, the same as in the UK.

-Lanzarote transport and hotels
+Lanzarote: transport and hotels on the island

 If arriving at Lanzarote International Airport, the buses 22 and 23 go to Arrecife bus station.
 Single fares cost approximately 1 Euro and the journey time is about 20 minutes.
 Expect to pay around 6 Euros for a taxi from the airport to the centre of town.
 You can find most hotels in the resorts of Puerto del Carmen, Playa Blanca and Costa Teguise.
 Hotel accommodation in Arrecife is around 25 Euros per person for one night.
 A night in budget accommodation costs approximately 22 Euros per person.
 Public transport on Lanzarote is quite cheap especially on the buses (known locally as guaguas).
 There are often free buses to the island's attractions from some resorts.
 Taxis are also good value for money but round up the fare, drivers don't expect an extra tip.
 If you want to visit central Arrecife, parking can be a little difficult as spaces are limited.
 It's best to park on the municipal car park and just walk into town.